kubeshop/testkube/docs/docs/1-installing.md

 ### **Using Testkube's CLI to Deploy the Server Components**
-The Testkube CLI provides a command to easly deploy the Testkube server components to your cluster.
+The Testkube CLI provides a command to easily deploy the Testkube server components to your cluster.
 Run:
 ```bash
 testkube init